Islay Natural History Trust (2 miles)

 Robertson Museum and Aquarium

-The museum exhibits illustrate the history of marine science, features of the marine environment, local marine habitats and examples of current research.
-The aquarium displays the beauty and diversity of living marine creatures from the area.
+The museum exhibits illustrate the history of marine science, features of the marine environment, local marine habitats and examples of current research backed up with fascinating living aquarium displays specifically from the local area.
+An educational or whimsical trip, interesting either way!

 Calgary Bay (57 miles)